Student Disability Services

 PREP: Early move-in program for incoming freshman & transfer students

-- PREP (Providing Resources for Educational Progress) is a transition program for students receiving accommodations through the SMC SDS office and who may benefit from extra support when starting at SMC.
+- PREP (Providing Resources for Educational Progress) is a transition program for students receiving accommodations through the SMC Disability Services office and who may benefit from extra support when starting school.

 - The Fall 2023 program will be a 2-day program starting Tuesday 8/22 and allows students to move in early to get settled before the general student population moves in.
 During the 2 days, students will attend presentations, an information session, and fun social activities to help get acclimated to SMC.
 A sample agenda can be found here.
 Space is limited to 20 students and there is no cost to participate in the program.
 Interested incoming students for Fall 2023 can contact firstname.lastname@example.org for more information.